Job description for the Governor as general manager of central banking activities (including Norges Bank Administration and the General Secretariat)

 3. Common administrative functions

 Within the framework laid down in governance documents issued by the Executive Board, including “Job description for the Chief Executive Officer of Norges Bank Investment Management (NBIM)”, the Governor is responsible for Common administrative functions in accordance with the specification in Appendix 2.
+The common administrative functions are divided into two categories: shared functions and tailored services.
 These tasks are organised in Norges Bank Administration.

 For these common administrative functions, the Governor is responsible for reporting incidents, risk and risk reduction measures etc to the Executive Board.